somnico/kali/README.md

-# Setup files for Kali in AWS
+# Setup files for Kali

 ### Installation
 ```